-Dr. Lea Berrang-Ford is Associate Professor in the Department of Geography and Liber Ero Fellow in Science, Communication, and Policy at McGill University, Montreal (Canada).
+Prof. Lea Berrang-Ford is the Priestley Chair in Climate and Health at the University of Leeds (UK).
 She holds a Ph.D in Epidemiology from the University of Guelph.
-Dr. Berrang-Ford draws on her background in epidemiology and geography to translate and integrate quantitative and qualitative tools for study design and analysis for adaptation tracking.
+Prof. Berrang-Ford draws on her background in epidemiology and geography to translate and integrate quantitative and qualitative tools for study design and analysis for adaptation tracking.
 She is interested in new conceptual and methodological opportunities for development of systematic, comprehensive, and theory-guided indicators of adaptation policy at the global level.
-Dr. Berrang-Ford co-leads the Indigenous Health Adaptation to Climate Change project in the Canadian Inuit north, the Peruvian Amazon, and southwestern Uganda.
+Prof. Berrang-Ford co-leads the Indigenous Health Adaptation to Climate Change (IHCACC) project in the Canadian Inuit north, the Peruvian Amazon, and southwestern Uganda.
 She leads the methodology portfolio at TRAC3.

-Dr. Robbert Biesbroek is Assistant Professor in the Department of Social Sciences at Wageningen University (Netherlands).
+Dr. Robbert Biesbroek is an Associate Professor at the Public Administration and Policy group at Wageningen University (Netherlands).
 He is an expert on national adaptation policy and barriers to climate change adaptation.
 His research interests include measuring and evaluating progress on adaptation policy, interventions to overcome barriers to change, boundary-spanning policy problems and social mechanisms for policy change.
+He is recipient of a Dutch NWO-VENI research grant (2018-2022) and member of the International Climate Policy Innovation network and the Dutch Association of Public Administration.
 He was active in the PEER study on National Adaptation Strategies across Europe (2008-2010) and the EEA’s report on national adaptation in Europe (2014).
 Dr. Biesbroek holds a Ph.D. in Political and Environmental Science (2014) from Wageningen University.
-He is member of the International Climate Policy Innovation network and the Dutch Association of Public Administration.
 He leads conceptual development at TRAC3.